pirelaurent/p5_animationFramework/chapters/chap999-Environt.md

 ### git
 of course.
-### navigators for P5 webgl: Chrome, Brave, Firefox
+### navigators for P5 webgl: Chrome, Brave, Firefox, edge
 I use mainly **Chrome** or **Brave**, two similar chromium based navigators.
 My code runs well on all three navigators, but definitively **avoid *Safari*** not able to work with p5 in webgl.
 #### some tips